themihel/WhereIsMyMeeting/README.md

 - Leave call
 - Missing anything or having any ideas?
 Contact me!

-## Why does Where is my Meet(ing)? need permission to "Read your browsing history"?
+## Why does Where is my Meeting? need permission to "Read your browsing history"?
 To check all open tabs I need the permission “tabs” within the extension configuration.
 The tabs are only checked against URL patterns of the above specified online meeting providers.
 Nothing else is done with your data, I promise!
 Also the code of this extension will soon be open-sourced so you can have a closer look into it.

 ## Rating